-New Project Clears the current settings and lets you set up a new project for use in MassHunter Optimizer software.
-See "To create a project" on page 11.
+New Project Clears the current settings and lets you set up a new project for use in MassHunter Optimizer.
+See "To create a project" on page 12.

 Open Project Lets you open a project.
-See "To open a project" on page 11.
+See "To open a project" on page 13.

+N

 Save Project Lets you save changes to the current project.

 Save As Project Lets you save the current project under a new name.

 Save Compounds Lets you save compound information to a database, for use with other projects.
-See "To save compounds to a database" on page 21.
+See "To save a database in Database Browser" on page 29.

 Delete Projects Lets you select projects and remove them.

+Open Database Lets you open a different database.
+The newly opened database becomes the default database.

-Exit Closes the MassHunter Optimizer software window.
+Exit Closes the MassHunter Optimizer window.